rafi79/AI-Phishing-Detector/README.md

 - Multi-language support
 - Batch processing optimization

-## 📄 License

-MIT License - feel free to use and modify

-## ⚠️ Disclaimer

 This tool is for educational and personal use.
 Always review deleted emails periodically.
 The AI may make mistakes.
 Use at your own risk.